 with each COMMAND.

-And here’s a short summary of each command:
+Options are detailed in 4.
+Configuration.
+Here’s a short summary of each command:

 Create partitions and format the storage device.